 Luca says: "All of that stuff is true.
 And I think it’s wrong to kill animals for food; it’s not a good idea.
 If you were to turn the walls of a slaughterhouse into glass then you would instantly not want to eat meat anymore.
 My friends are always picking on me about what I eat, but I don’t really care what they say, I’m fine with my food how it is."

-We'd like to give a big thank you to Deb for her contribution to our interview series.
-Stay tuned, there's more to come!
+I'd like to say a big thank you to Deb for her contribution to this interview series.
+Be sure to check out Part 2 and Part 3 as well!

 The information on this website is designed for educational purposes only.
 It is not intended to substitute for informed medical advice or care.
 You should not use this information to diagnose or treat health problems or illnesses without first consulting your doctor.